Breast Pumping Schedule: Establishing One That Works for You – BabyBuddha Products

 How often should I pump?
 How much milk should I be pumping?
 How can I create an exclusive pumping schedule?
 These are all questions that you are probably asking yourself.

-Whether this is your first baby or your fourth, every feeding journey is different!
-New moms and seasoned moms alike are looking for how to make a pumping schedule work for them.
-We are here to assist you in creating the pumping schedule of your dreams to help keep your little one happy and healthy!
+Whether this is your first baby or your fourth, every feeding journey is different.
+New moms and seasoned moms alike can use support in developing a pumping schedule that works for them.
+This article will get you started with creating a pumping schedule to help keep your little one happy and healthy.

 First Steps